opentable/coding-challenge-tools/coding_challenge.md

 Because most of our server-side development results in API servers, we're looking for only a light, simple front-end to be included in your project.
-It should still be intuitivie to use though.
+It should still be intuitive to use though.

 The front-end should ideally be a single page app with a single `index.html` linking to external JS/CSS/etc. You may take this opportunity to demonstrate